elBukkit/MagicPlugin/Magic/MIGRATION.md

  - All permission nodes changed to lowercase (magic.)
 GMs don't seem to care, but let me know if this causes trouble for you!

+ - Setting `url_icons_enabled: true` will now force all spell icons to use url skulls, even if it has no url.
+A default icon will be used.
+This replaces the old behavior of falling back to an item icon.
+   This behavior can be changed by `/meditor icon default` and setting `url: ""`.

 # 9.4

  - The `beginner` wand has been made into a demo wand and no longer turns into `wand`